isislab-unisa/trace-me-now/src/self-hosted/README.md

 # Self Hosted Server

-This is a python module which lets you easily build your custom on-premise server, handling every event and notification, and managing the communication with a MongoDB NoSQL database - *i.e.*, keeping track of the global status of your system.
+This is a python module which lets you easily build your custom on-premise server, handling every event and notification, and managing the communication with a MongoDB NoSQL database – *i.e.*, keeping track of the global status of your system –.
 All of the heavy lifting of managing everything is delegated to the framework itself, all you have to do is launch a new server, and create your custom triggers to events and notifications.
 Alright, let's start!

 # Table of Contents
 - [Configuration](#configuration)